BinodGaihre/BDNJ_Project_one/README.md

 ## Overview
 * Our project analyzes different metrics in a movies such as : budget, revenue, language used, the date of release, the average vote of the movie, and about the director as well.
 * We retrieved our data from the link : https://www.kaggle.com/datasets/karthiknamboori1/movie-datasets?resource=download.
-* The data on which out project works in within the folder data which is a csv file.
+* The data on which our project works in within the folder 'Data' which is a csv file.
 * All the findings in the form of excel files and the image files which are included in the analysis folder.
 * The project is sectioned in four parts as Binod,Noah,Deysi and Jayla.
 * Each part of is explained as follows
 * Binod
-    Retrieval of the data for reading purpose
+    - Retrieval of the data for reading purpose
-	Cleaning of the data to access the genres of movies,language,vote count etc from the data Graphs and files include are
+	- Cleaning of the data to access the genres of movies,language,vote count etc from the data
+	- Graphs and files include are
-		- excel files having number of movies their average vote count and the revenue generated with respect to genres
+		1. Excel files having number of movies their average vote count and the revenue generated with respect to genres
-		- bar graph showing the number of movies w.r.t genres
+		2. Bar graph showing the number of movies w.r.t genres and top movie w.r.t genres
+            - Drama (1,875)
+            - Comedy (1,386)
+            - Thriller (1,073)
+            - Action( 1,029)
+            - Romance (731)
-        - Two of the scatter plots
+        3. Two of the scatter plots showing budget vs revenue and ratings
-        - the bubble chat
+        4. The bubble chart showing the rating w.r.t genres and here are top rated movies
+            - History (6.74)
+            - War (6.73)
+            - Drama (6.39)
+            - Animation (6.36)
+            - Foreign (6.35)
 * Noah
-    Analysis to uncover  insights about the languages of movies.
+    - Analysis to uncover  insights about the languages of movies.
         1. Most Common Movie Languages in dataset:
             - English: 3,821 movies
             - French: 45 movies